Innovative Ways To Use Code Font In Word

 Fira Code For Font Customization

-Fira code is a programmer’s favourite monospace font that enhances the clarity and readability of technical writing.
+Fira code is a programmer’s favorite monospace font that enhances the clarity and readability of technical writing.
 It makes coding snippets stand out in your document without compromising its legibility.
 You can use this font to create an aesthetically appealing email, Word Document, or Excel sheet without hassle.

 Fira code is downloadable from GitHub and works well with Visual Studio Code and other text editors besides Microsoft Word on Mac and Linux platforms.
 Make sure you customize it by enabling ligatures and glyphs to improve compactness.